Nuzlocke Rules Explained: Complete Guide for Beginners

 Set battle mode to Set

 In Options → Battle Style → Set.
-This removes free switching between kills.
+This removes the free switching between kills.
 Essential for a proper difficulty experience.
+Without this setting, you get a major advantage on every trainer fight that the original rules didn't account for.

 - 3